-We typically experience lower usage of our SOPHiA DDM Platform in the third quarter compared to other quarters, which we believe is due to the seasonal slowdown at our customers' European facilities attributable to summer vacations and European holiday schedules.
+We typically experience lower usage of our SOPHiA DDM Platform in the first and third quarters compared to the second and fourth quarters, which tend to be seasonally stronger.
+We typically see relatively lower usage in the first quarter as customers across our global network return from their holidays and new customers are still being onboarded onto our platform.
+Meanwhile, we believe the relatively lower usage in the third quarter is due to the seasonal slowdown at our customers' European facilities attributable to vacations and European holiday schedules.
 As we expand in the North American market, we expect that we will be subject to lower seasonal variations in our usage per customer.
 We typically experience the highest usage of our SOPHiA DDM Platform in the fourth quarter as we bring new customers and new applications and products with existing customers into routine usage over the course of the year.